achen135/food-for-everyone/docs/Spec.md

 **M5 — Tests + hardening.** Vitest on schemas/utils, RTL on key components, Playwright happy path (sign up → create org → see map).
 Rate-limit write endpoints.
 Final RLS review.

+### 7.1 Build order (sprint) — added 2026-08-28

+The project is being built in a short push over a few weeks, shipping in small renditions, then frozen for interview practice as applications go out.
+All of M0–M8 probably won't land in that window, and the résumé's quantified bullets describe M6–M8 — so the sequence is ordered to leave the **highest résumé + demo value finished first** if time runs short:

+1. **M1** — auth + profile.
+2. **M2** — organization profile + geocoding (search-triggered, per §4).
+3. **M3** — map, **plus a seed script**: ~25–30 donor/recipient orgs across one real metro,
+   real addresses so PostGIS radius queries return interesting results.
+One seed system, reused by M8.
+4. **Deploy checkpoint.** Green `main` deployed to Vercel; add the Supabase keep-alive cron (below).
+This is a shippable v1 — do a résumé-wording pass now (§9) so the CV matches what actually exists.
+5. **M6** — real-time donation requests, scoped tight (`listings` + `claims`, a post form, a browse list, a claim button, one Realtime subscription + toast).
+Makes the strongest résumé bullet real and honest.
+6. **M4** — landing, time-boxed to 1–2 days (the mockup already exists).
+Ship the README with a short screen-recording/GIF walkthrough and a **read-only demo login** (seeded, credentials in the README) so an auth-gated map is still viewable in 90 seconds.
+7. **M7** — performance layer.
+Only with runway left, and only after the measurement protocol in §9 is written down first.
+A rushed load-test number is worse than no bullet.
+8. **M8** — analytics dashboard.
+Last, and first to cut — "dashboard over seeded data" is the hardest bullet to defend in an interview.

+**M5 is folded in, not saved for last:** every milestone lands with its own zod/RTL tests, a Playwright happy-path check, and an RLS review of any policy it adds.

+**Rendition discipline:** each rendition keeps `main` green and deployed; one PR + one tag (`v0.x-mN`) per milestone; `docs/Sessions.md`, `docs/Architecture.md`, and `docs/Concepts.md` are updated as part of the milestone, not after it.

+**Supabase keep-alive:** free projects pause after ~7 days idle.
+A GitHub Actions cron (every ~5 days) hitting a lightweight `/api/health` endpoint keeps the demo link live through the application window — and reads as "automated around a platform constraint" in an interview.

 ## 8. Visual Direction

 A starting point, expected to evolve during M4.
 Keep the green — the old look failed on